ESSA Levels of Evidence (U.S. Department of Education)

 Pearson is one of the leading educational publishers in the world.
-They are regularly conducting research on the efficacy of their products and publishing the results on their efficacy reports.
+It regularly conducts research on the efficacy of its products and publishes the results online for everyone to see.

 The studies are designed to be highly rigorous - the experiments include a large number of students and they are followed for a relatively long period of time.
 For example, with their product MyPedia India they observed 557 lessons in 74 schools.
 The learning outcomes were measured in standardized tests and compared to national averages.

-When compared to Pearson, Imagine Learning is a newcomer in educational publishing.
-Founded in 2004, but currently employing several hundred people, they offer digital math and language learning solutions.
-They also generate trust and credibility through academic studies, which they have conducted on their products, either in-house or executed through a research partner.
+Compared to Pearson, Imagine Learning is a newcomer in educational publishing.
+Founded in 2004 and currently employing several hundred people, they offer digital math and language learning solutions.
+As a way to build trust towards their product's efficacy, Imagine Learning is publishing their research papers and case studies on their website.

 ESSA Levels of Evidence - Guideline for EdTech Impact Evaluation

-To communicate the validity of their research, Imagine Learning is referring to Every Student Succeeds Act (ESSA) which is a non-regulatory guidance framework by the U.S. Department of education, and provides a guideline of what counts as relevant and strong research evidence of educational impact.
+To prove the validity of their product research, Imagine Learning refers to Every Student Succeeds Act (ESSA) which is a non-regulatory guidance framework by the U.S. Department of education, and provides a guideline of what counts as relevant and strong research evidence of educational impact.

 Tier 4: When designing new features, make sure they align with learning science principles.
 Just like if you'd build an airplane, you'd first make sure its design aligns with laws of physics, increasing the odds it'll stay in the air.

-When you have a rationale why your solution should work enhancing learning, then it's time to move on to testing with real users.
-A great way to conduct Tier 4. efficacy evalution is to apply for Education Alliance Finland's EdTech Certification.
+When you have a rationale why your solution enhances learning, then it's time to move on to testing with real users.
+A great way to conduct Tier 4. efficacy evaluation is to apply for Education Alliance Finland's EdTech Certification.
 In the product certification process teacher-evaluators conduct a very thorough product review using a science-based evaluation method, developed by university researchers.
-If the product passes the certification threshold it will be granted the EdTech Product Certificate by Education Alliance Finland.
+If the product passes the certification criteria, it will be granted the EdTech Product Certificate by Education Alliance Finland.

 Tier 3: The goal for the research is to identify who are the specific groups of users your solution is designed for.
 You can define a certain age group you need answers from or focus on students with a specific background.
 Targeting only certain groups, usually leads to better findings in a reasonable amount of time.

-Tier 2: Testing with larger groups and then comparing the results has more credibility in proving the efficacy.
-However, a valid study requires a lot of time and is better to do after you've used Tiers’ 4 and 3 approaches to refine the product’s design.
-You don't want to spend 12 months gathering data only to find that e.g. your lesson plan activities are not challenging enough for the target age and don't align with the curriculum.
+Tier 2: Testing with larger groups and then comparing the results, builds up credibility.
+However, such a study requires a lot of time and is better to do after you've used Tiers’ 4 and 3 approaches to refine the product’s design.
+You don't want to spend 12 months gathering data only to find that e.g. your lesson plan activities are not challenging enough for the target age or don't align with the curriculum.

-Tier 1: This approach is otherwise the same as tier 2, but uses randomized control groups to find out what difference did the use of your solution makes, and expects the results to be published.
-The method is widely used in medical sciences, but with education, this approach is more challenging.
-It is not possible to replicate the same learning experience with maintaining all the same parameters.
-The students’ background and motivation and the way how the teacher is guiding the student and using your solution are hard to control.
-To minimize the effect of these changing parameters in your study takes a lot of work and the study has no validity if it's not done correctly.
-So, make sure you've done the previous steps well before you move on to this stage.
+Tier 1: This approach is otherwise the same as tier 2, but uses randomized control groups to find out what difference the use of your solution makes - and expects the results to be published.
+The method is widely used in medical science.
+When it comes to education though, this approach is challenging because it is not possible to replicate the same learning experience while maintaining the same parameters.
+The students’ background, motivation and how teachers use your solution are hard to control.
+Minimizing the effect of these kinds of parameters in research takes a lot of work, and the study has no validity if not done correctly.
+So, make sure you've done the previous steps well before you move on to this stage!

-A similar viewpoint to educational impact is presented by Jennifer Carolan and Molly B. Zielezinski in their Edsurge article - an Efficacy portfolio.
-They see efficacy as something to be considered from the beginning of the development and to be put to test as early as possible with suitable means for each company.
+A similar kind of viewpoint on educational impact is presented by Jennifer Carolan and Molly B. Zielezinski in their Edsurge article - an Efficacy portfolio.
+They see efficacy as something that should be considered from the beginning and tested as early as possible in the design process - with suitable means for each company.
 After all, research is a powerful aid for many of the stages in a product’s life cycle and greatly affects which EdTech innovations actually continue to live on!